Lancaster in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1950 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Government & Politics • Military • Patriots & Patriotism • War, US Revolutionary.
-In addition, it is included in the Pennsylvania Historical and Museum Commission, and the Signers of the Declaration of Independence series lists.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC), and the Signers of the Declaration of Independence series lists.
 A significant historical year for this entry is 1751.

 Location.
 40° 2.31′ N, 76° 18.08′ W. Marker is in Lancaster, Pennsylvania, in Lancaster County.
-Marker is at the intersection of East King Street and Lime Street, on the right when traveling east on East King Street.
+It is at the intersection of East King Street and Lime Street, on the right when traveling east on East King Street.
 Touch for map.
 Marker is in this post office area: Lancaster PA 17603, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Charles Demuth (about 500 feet away, measured in a direct line); Shippen House (about 600 feet away); Christopher Marshall (about 600 feet away); First Presbyterian Church (about 600 feet away); Holy Trinity Lutheran Church (about 600 feet away); Thomas Wharton, Jr. (about 600 feet away); Colonial Mansion (about 700 feet away); Thomas Mifflin, Esq. (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Charles Demuth (about 500 feet away, measured in a direct line); Shippen House (about 600 feet away); Christopher Marshall (about 600 feet away); First Presbyterian Church (about 600 feet away); Holy Trinity Lutheran Church (about 600 feet away); Thomas Wharton, Jr. (about 600 feet away); Colonial Mansion (about 700 feet away); Thomas Mifflin, Esq. (about 700 feet away).
 Touch for a list and map of all markers in Lancaster.

-Also see . . .
-Signers of the Declaration of Independence.
+1. Signers of the Declaration of Independence.
 (Submitted on February 7, 2008, by Bill Pfingsten of Bel Air, Maryland.)